Skip to main content

 Fixed Registration Address for Agent Nodes

-In the high-availability server configuration, each node must also register with the Kubernetes API by using a fixed registration address, as shown in the diagram below.
+In the high-availability server configuration, each node can also register with the Kubernetes API by using a fixed registration address, as shown in the diagram below.

 After registration, the agent nodes establish a connection directly to one of the server nodes.